| THE BIRTH OF FARMINGTON UNICO Unico Clubs were gradually being created and motivated by Unico-National

 of his own Accounting firm in West Hartford.
 Joe has been a director

 of New Britain Bank and Trust Co and is one of our Charter Members.
+Neal Currie was also one of our founding fathers.
+With degrees in

 finance, Neal became a Vice President of Hartford National Bank managing